-The Bachelor Programme in Game Design and Graphics gives you the tools to work with the game medium on a professional level and equips you to develop new expressions within the field.
-The programme specialises in producing art for game development.
-Former graduates have started their own studios and work at some of the world’s best known game companies.
+The Bachelor's Programme in Game Design and Graphics gives you the tools and skills you need to work with the game medium on a professional level and equips you to develop new expressions within the field.
+The programme specialises in producing art for game development, starting with 2D-graphics for games and progressing on with 3D-graphics, with several elective courses to specialise in later.

-You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved medieval city in Scandinavia and a UNESCO World Heritage Site.
-Campus Gotland's environment is characterised by the close proximity between professors and students.
+You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.

 Why this programme?